Multimodal Distributions for Circular Axial Data: Introduction

 \section{Introduction}

-Axial data, defined as data representing undirected vectors, are relevant in many applications across different disciplines, notably in Paleomagnetism for the statistical analysis of Earth's magnetic field directions recorded during rock formation.
-Axial data also appear in analyses of astronomical body orientations, protein structure axes, and certain anatomical structures in animals and humans, such as the posterior corneal curvature of the eye.
-In Ecology, axial data assist in tracking animal magnetic orientation, and in Environmental Science, they aid the study of vegetation orientation patterns, their relation to climate change, and associated effects on wind direction.
+Axial data, defined as data representing undirected vectors, are relevant in many applications across different disciplines, notably in Paleomagnetism for the statistical analysis of Earth's magnetic field directions recorded during rock formation (Onstott, 1980; Tauxe, 2010).
+Axial data also appear in analyses of astronomical body orientations (Hawley \& Peebles, 1975), protein structure axes (Barlow \& Thornton, 1988), and certain anatomical structures in animals and humans (Vrtovec et al., 2009), such as the posterior corneal curvature of the eye (Koch et al., 2012).
+In Ecology, axial data assist in tracking animal magnetic orientation (Batschelet, 1981; Wiltschko \& Wiltschko, 1995 and 2005; Fitak \& S\"onke, 2017) and in Environmental Science, they aid the study of vegetation orientation patterns, their relation to climate change (Sherratt, 2015), and associated effects on wind direction (Mingione et al., 2015).

-Arnold and Sengupta (2011) describe various methods to generate densities for an axial random variable, \(\theta \in [0, \pi)\), from either a linear random variable \(X\) or a circular random variable \(\phi \in [0,2\pi)\).
+Arnold \& Sengupta (2011) describe various methods to generate densities for an axial random variable, \(\theta \in [0, \pi)\), from either a linear random variable \(X\) or a circular random variable \(\phi \in [0,2\pi)\).
 The first method involves wrapping a linear random variable: \(\theta = X \mod \pi\).
 The second, called adding, defines the axial density as the sum of a circular density at \(\phi\) and \(\phi + \pi\), equivalent to wrapping a circular variable: \(\theta = \phi \mod \pi\).
-The third method, doubling, defines \(\theta = 2\phi\), which Arnold and Sengupta (2011) argue is generally inadequate.
-The fourth method uses polar transformation of a bivariate linear vector \((X,Y)\), defining \(\theta = \tan^{-1}(Y/X) + \pi/2\).
+The third method uses polar transformation of a bivariate linear vector \((X,Y)\), defining \(\theta = \tan^{-1}(Y/X) + \pi/2\).
+Early studies on the analysis of axial data initially approached the problem by transforming the axial variable $\theta$ into a circular random variable $\phi$ through a simple doubling transformation, $\phi = 2\theta$ (Batschelet, 1981).
+The transformed data were then analyzed using standard models developed for circular data.
+This approach, commonly referred to as the method of angle doubling, produces models for axial data that are directly derived from corresponding models for circular data.

 Common models for axial data include the axial von Mises (AvM), axial wrapped Cauchy (AWC), and sine-skewed distributions.
-The AvM model (Arnold and SenGupta, 2006), derived using the adding method, has the density:
+The AvM model (Arnold \& SenGupta, 2006), derived using the adding method, has the density:

 where \(\mu\) is the location parameter, \(\kappa\) is the dispersion parameter, and \(I_0(\kappa)\) denotes the modified Bessel function of the first kind (order zero).
 Similarly, the AWC model, obtained by wrapping a linear Cauchy random variable, is symmetric and unimodal: